Looking for a Fluid Mechanics Book? Here’s a List!

 Fluid mechanics is a vast subject and addresses issues related to the mechanical behavior of fluids.
 Fluids, in general, can mean both liquids and gasses.
 Fluid mechanics has a wide range of applications, from mechanical and aerospace engineering to geophysics and biomechanics.
 It is difficult to find real-world cases that are not influenced by fluid flows.
 There is no single fluid mechanics book that covers the topic in full but herewith is a list to aid the study of this topic.

-This article discusses fluid mechanics books and relevant literature pertaining to different areas of CFD that would be of interest to learners.
-Starting from basic thermodynamics and dimensional analysis, the article continues to address sources related to incompressible and compressible flows, viscous flows and boundary layers, acoustics, turbomachinery and eventually turbulence.
+This article discusses fluid mechanics books and the relevant literature pertaining to different areas of CFD that would be of interest to learners.
+Starting from basic thermodynamics and dimensional analysis, the article continues to address sources related to incompressible and compressible flows, viscous flows and boundary layers, acoustics, turbomachinery, and eventually turbulence.

 Dimensional Analysis and Mathematical Preliminaries

 Dimensional analysis is a mathematical technique that is commonly used in fluid mechanics to study the influence of parameters on the flow.
 Dimensional analysis is used to build relationships between several variables.

 One of the very common non-dimensional numbers is the Reynolds number, which quantifies the ratio between inertial and viscous forces prevalent in the flow.
 For example, when designing large structures in aerospace and aeronautical applications, it is impossible to build real-scale models during the design phase.
 Hence, reduced scale models are used to simulate the same turbulence effects (or Reynolds number flow).